open-cogsci/osdoc/content/pages/manual/variables.md

 ## Using variables in Python

-In an INLINE_SCRIPT, you can get experimental variables using the `var` object.
-The following, will print the value of the variable 'example_variable' to the debug window:
+In an INLINE_SCRIPT, you can access experimental variables through the `var` object.
+For example, if you have defined `example_variable` in a LOOP, then the following will print the value `example_variable` to the debug window:

 ~~~ .python
 print(var.example_variable)